Direct Coupling Analysis of Epistasis in Allosteric Materials: Results

+In what follows we shall emphasize in particular the failure of DCA to infer long-range epistasis.

-\section{Inferring epistasis with DCA}
+\subsection{Inferring epistasis with DCA}

 From Eq.\ \ref{eq:energy} one readily has that the DCA prediction for epistasis follows $\Delta \Delta {\cal E}_{ij} = -J_{ij}(2\sigma_i-1)(2\sigma_j-1)$, implying $|\Delta \Delta {\cal E}_{ij}|=|J_{ij}|$.
 Hence, within DCA, the epistasis magnitude is simply the one of evolutionary couplings.
 In the inset of Fig.\ \ref{fig:ddf_vs_J}A we show the spatial location of the top 400 pairs of links with highest coupling magnitude, illustrating that long-range couplings are rare.
-Yet, as implied jointly by Fig.\ \ref{fig:epistasis}A and Fig.\ \ref{fig:mutations_coop1}A, long range epistasis is present in our model, meaning that DCA fails to capture it.
+Yet, as implied jointly by Fig.\ \ref{fig:epistasis}A (showing that pairs of sites with large mutation cost systematically display strong epistasis) and Fig.\ \ref{fig:mutations_coop1}A (showing that sites with a large mutation cost can be distant), long range epistasis is present in our model, meaning that DCA fails to capture it.
 This fact is demonstrated quantitatively in Fig.\ \ref{fig:ddf_vs_J}A showing the mean epistasis $|\Delta \Delta {\cal F}_{ij}|$ and mean DCA prediction $|\Delta \Delta {\cal E}_{ij}|$ as a function of distances.
 The DCA-predicted trend reproduces the original one at small distances but strongly underestimates long-range epistasis.
 This is further evidenced in Fig.\ \ref{fig:ddf_vs_J}B showing that the average fraction of long-range pairs (range > 7) with the largest epistasis which falls in the list of the 400 pairs with largest couplings is much smaller than for short-distance pairs (< 7).
-However, even at short distance the prediction by $|J_{ij}|$ is not excellent, but it is remarkably improved if, as done in \cite{Salinas18,Poelwijk2018}, one considers epistasis averaged over several configurations (see S.I.).
+However, even at short distance the prediction by $|J_{ij}|$ is not excellent but it is remarkably improved if, as done in \cite{Salinas18,Poelwijk2018}, one considers epistasis averaged over several configurations (see Sec.\ \ref{sec:epi_SI} in S1 Text).
+(This result is in contrast to the remarkable performance of DCA in residue contact prediction, which guided the discovery of novel protein structures \cite{Baker2017}.
+We recall that couplings inferred by the most accurate DCA algorithms exhibit maximal precision (i.e. number of true predicted contacts divided by the total number of predictions equal to 1) up to a number of contacts comparable with the protein size \cite{Barton16,Ekeberg2013}).
 Our finding is consistent with the lack of empirical evidence for long-range inferred couplings in allosteric proteins \cite{Anishchenko2017}.